A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Performance evaluation

 \section{Performance evaluation}

-In this section we evaluate the performance of the proposed approach on the V2N service provisioning problem.
-Specifically, while employing the same greedy placement strategy as defined in formula (\ref{eq:greedy-assign}), we study the performance of the fully decentralized approach DDPG-1 as well its centralized version DDPG-N (Fig.~\ref{fig:ddpg-n}) and compare them against the scaling approaches described in Section~\ref{sec:other-solutions}.
-For the sake of simplicity, we denote the solutions using their associate scaling methods hereafter, as they share the same placement strategy.
-For instance, TES represents the solution comprises greedy placement and the TES scaling approach etc.
+In this section we evaluate the performance of the proposed approach on the task placement and scaling problem.
+Specifically, we study the performance of the DHPG as well as the decentralized scaling approach \gls{ddpg} (as shown in Fig.~\ref{fig:ddpg-n}), and compare them against other state-of-the-art scaling approaches.
+For the sake of simplicity, we denote the solutions using their associate scaling methods, as they share the same greedy-based placement strategy defined in formula (\ref{eq:greedy-assign}).